ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 > **More info:** in C#, we write text (code) that gets compiled into an intermediate language (IL).
 > That IL code is then executed by the .NET runtime.
 > The compilation is transforming the text (our code) to that IL language, getting closer to what computers understand.
-> This is a mandatory step, but it will be done almost seamlessly by the SDK as we are about to explore.
+> This is a mandatory step, but it will be done almost seamlessly by the SDK as we just explored with `dotnet run`.

 Let's now dissect more of that line of code, starting with the identifiers.